 There are only a handful of ingredients in this pie filling and it comes together in minutes.
 You can make a large batch or just a little.
 It’s also a great gift to give during the holidays too.

 Apple pie is best served in a Flaky Pie Crust, which is why I prefer to make my own.
 It’s surprisingly easy and makes the most indulgent pie ever.

-Cornstarch vs clear gel.
-There is no right or wrong recipe for making apple pie filling, there are just preferences.
+- Clear Gel: There is no right or wrong recipe for making apple pie filling, there are just preferences.
 When it comes to canning though, swap out the cornstarch for clear gel.
 Cornstarch doesn’t do well when canned with apple pie and it’s safer to use clear gel.
-King Arthur has a good one I prefer to use and you can purchase here.
+King Arthur has a good clear gel I prefer to use.

-Brown sugar vs granulated sugar.
-When it comes to sugars and fall baking I almost always lean towards the sweetened maple taste of brown sugar.
-This is a preference though.
-You can use either brown or granulated sugar in this recipe.
+- Sugars: When it comes to sugars and fall baking I almost always lean towards the sweetened maple taste of brown sugar and this recipe has both brown sugar and granulated sugar.
+You can use both or one or the other.

 - Granny Smith

 - Ginger Gold